By: Sharon Aron Baron

 Then in July of 2013, the Fourth District Court of Appeal decided that Judge Imperato was out of line when she threw out the case, causing the charges to be reinstated.
 After the State’s Supreme Court refused to hear her case, the Governor suspended her from office for a second time.

-The trial is set for February 9, 2015 and Talabisco, represented by her attorney Larry Davis, will appear in front of Judge Andrew Siegel.
+The trial is set for February 9, 2015, and Talabisco, represented by her attorney Larry Davis, will appear in front of Judge Andrew Siegel.

-Talabisco is accused of secretly accepting $27,000 in PAC or political action committee money from father and son developers Bruce and Shawn Chait to to run ads during her 2006 campaign.
+Talabisco is accused of secretly accepting $27,000 in PAC or political action committee money from father and son developers Bruce and Shawn Chait to run ads during her 2006 campaign.
 In exchange for their contribution, the state claimed that she voted favorably for the Chaits’ company, Prestige Homes, which wanted to build more than 700 homes on two former golf courses near Florida’s Turnpike and Commercial Boulevard.

-Although she was found not guilty, her decision to come back to office after those actions did not sit well for the constituents in her district who went through a historical year-long recall process by petition to remove her from office.
+Although she was found not guilty, her decision to come back to the office after those actions did not sit well for the constituents in her district who went through a historical year-long recall process by petition to remove her from office.
 When it was inevitable that a recall election would be scheduled, Atkins-Grad resigned.

 Kraft was accused of using the power of her elected office to help Bruce and Shawn Chait get a $500,000 break on school board fees in exchange for $10,000 paid to her husband Mitch Kraft, who goes on trial soon.
-During the four years while awaiting trail, Kraft was still very involved with her church, schools, and community.
+While awaiting trial, Kraft was still very involved with her church, schools, and community during the four years.
 Friends and supporters also came out and spoke on her behalf, which may have influenced Judge Destry’s decision to sentence her to five years probation.